gazz-w/url_search_assist/README.md

 streamlit run app.py
 ```

-And follow the instructions in the webapp
+And follow the instructions in the web app.

+You will need an OpenAI API key.

+Another way to access the app is through the Streamlit direct link: [https://urlsearchassist.streamlit.app/](https://urlsearchassist.streamlit.app/)